johanna-winter/rick-and-morty-app/README.md

     > 💡 Hint: The occurrences can be derived from another key in the character object. x

 - Switch to the `index.js`.

+---

-- Remove the `console.log` and the single appended `CharacterCard`.
+- Remove the `console.log` and the single appended `CharacterCard`.x
-- Update the `fetchCharacters` function to use an array method to create a character card for each character and append it to the `cardContainer`.
+- Update the `fetchCharacters` function to use an array method to create a character card for each character and append it to the `cardContainer`.x
-- Make sure the `cardContainer` is emptied every time new characters are fetched (HINT: you can use `innerHTML = ''` for that).
+- Make sure the `cardContainer` is emptied every time new characters are fetched (HINT: you can use `innerHTML = ''` for that).x
-- Once implemented, your app should display 20 character cards dynamically.
+- Once implemented, your app should display 20 character cards dynamically.x

 ### 4. Pagination